- Loan Policy

 Privacy

 The Library will protect the privacy of patrons in their use of the Internet to the fullest extent possible under the law.
 The Library keeps no permanent record of the Internet sites visited, electronic databases used or the searches performed by individuals.
-Under Massachusetts General Laws Chapter 78, Section 7, names and addresses of public libary patrons as well as the materials borrowed or information accessed electronically are considered not to be part of the public record.
+Under Massachusetts General Laws Chapter 78, Section 7, names and addresses of public library patrons as well as the materials borrowed or information accessed electronically are considered not to be part of the public record.

 The Library cannot be responsible for any confidential or financial information patrons may send over the Internet.
 A person’s use of the Internet leaves electronic information in the public domain.
 Internet communications are not private, nor are they confidential.